Field of View

 Field of View with Viewing Aids and Eye Protection

 The field of view of the eye may be restricted by various kinds of devices, for example by correction glasses of small size or by magnifying glasses.
-In some cases, the peripheral view is completely blocked, e.g. with some laser goggles; that can introduce additional hazards, e.g. of bumping into items which could not be seen.
+In some cases, the peripheral view is completely blocked, e.g. with some laser safety glasses; that can introduce additional hazards, e.g. of bumping into items which could not be seen.

 Questions and Comments from Users